decoration

 WE ARE GREEN FOOTBALL

 Climate change is threatening the future of football, with 100,000 games likely to be called off due to flooding in 2025.
 We need action to protect the game we love.
 The football community is uniting around things we can do to protect our planet and protect our game.
-This year, we’re coming together to make the Great Save, saving kit from ending up in landfill.
+Our 2025 campaign was Green Football’s Great Save, saving football kit from ending up in landfill.

 Every year, an estimated 100,000 tonnes of sportswear ends up in UK landfills.
 If this clothing were distributed among a packed crowd at Wembley Stadium with 90,000 people, each person would receive over 2,500 pieces of clothing.
 Keeping your kit in play for just nine more months can reduce its carbon, water and waste footprint by up to 30%.